Updated 7/30/25

 - Product Identification: Details such as SKU, UPC, or GTIN that identify specific products.

-- Location Information: Indicates where inventory and sales data apply (e.g., warehouses, retail locations).
+- Location Information: Identifies where inventory and sales data apply, such as warehouses, retail locations, or distribution centers, providing clarity for efficient supply chain management.

-- Quantities: Reports key metrics like sold quantities, returned items, and on-hand stock.
+- Quantities: Reports essential metrics like sold quantities, returned items, and on-hand stock, critical for inventory management, forecasting, and maintaining accurate stock levels.

-EDI 852 reports are typically generated for the week ending on Saturdays.
-Customers process this data and transmit it to suppliers between Sunday and Tuesday.
-This structured schedule ensures timely updates and a clear snapshot of inventory and sales activity for the previous week.
+EDI 852 reports are typically generated for the week ending on Saturdays, with customers processing and transmitting this product activity data to suppliers between Sunday and Tuesday.
+This structured schedule ensures timely updates and provides a clear snapshot of inventory levels and sales activity, enabling better decision-making and supply chain optimization.

 The EDI 852 reports several key quantities, including: